dickhardt/sample-node-a2p3/README.md

 4) Install and setup the [eb](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/usingCLI.html) CLI tools.

-5) `eb init` providing yoru Access Key ID and Secret Access Key and accept all defaults
+5) `eb init` providing your Access Key ID and Secret Access Key and accept all defaults and selecting a Node.js image.

 6) `eb start` will deply and start your application